-Colour aerial photography (2002-2019) was used to assess the natural environment features in the general vicinity of the site.
+Colour aerial photography (1985-2019) was used to assess the natural environment features in the general vicinity of the site.
 Potential Species at Risk in the general area were identified from Ministry of Natural Resources and Forestry databases, past correspondence from projects in the general area including the Highway 7 South Conceptual Development Plan, and the Ontario Breeding Bird and Reptile and Amphibian Atlases.

 In addition to several surveys completed by Muncaster (2013) between April 30th and November 5th, 2012 as part of the natural heritage component of the Highway 7 South Conceptual Development Plan, field reviews of the site were undertaken on August 6th, 2020 beginning at 11:40 and on October 1st, 2020 beginning at 13:30.
 Weather conditions on August 6th included a light breeze, partly cloudy skies, and an air temperature of 24° C, with a light breeze, partly cloudy skies, and an air temperature of 14° C on October 1st.
-The current condition of the agricultural fields was reviewed on May 31st, 2021 at 07:40.
+The current conditions of the agricultural fields were reviewed on May 31st, 2021 at 07:40, with small areas mapped as wetland reviewed on May 9th, 2022 at 12:30.